Some links in this post may be affiliate links

 If you would like to add this beauty to your plant collection, Crassula muscosa is available online on Etsy (Link to Etsy) and on Amazon (Link to Amazon).

-Watch Chain Plant (Crassula muscosa) blossoms in bright light with at least 4-6 hours of direct sunlight, average warmth of 20-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.
+Let’s dive into all the care tips you need to keep your Watch Chain Plant thriving.
+Crassula lycopodioides blossoms in bright light with at least 4-6 hours of direct sunlight, average warmth of 20-280C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with monthly feeding during the growing season.

-Crassula muscosa requires repotting only needed when it is pot-bound.
+Rattail Crassula care requires repotting only needed when it is pot-bound.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations, to encourage branching and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to provide them.

-Water Watch Chain Plant deeply during the growing season and allow the top half of the soil to dry out between waterings to maintain the soil moderately moist.
+Water Crassula muscosa deeply during the growing season and allow the top half of the soil to dry out between waterings.
+Maintain the soil moderately moist but not soggy to avoid mushy, yellow leaves.

-Cut down on watering in the cold period as growth is reduced and keep the soil barely moist but do not let it dry out completely.
+Cut down on watering in the cold period as growth is reduced.
+Keep the soil barely moist but do not let it dry out completely as it can result in wrinkled, yellow leaves.

 Use water that is at room temperature to water the plant to avoid shocking it as it can cause sudden leaf drop.
 Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.

-Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the Crassula muscosa from sitting in soggy soil which can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil which can lead to rotting and death of the plant.

-The best soil for Watch Chain Plant should be loose, rich in organic matter and one that drains easily to prevent it from getting soggy.
+The best soil for Crassula Watch Chain is fast-draining, sandy soil mix that is rich in organic matter.
 The soil should be loose enough to allow water to drain out easily.
-Cactus and succulents soils are ideal.
+Cactus and succulents soils are perfect for this plant.

 Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Use a clay pot as it is porous and allows the soil to dry out faster to keep it from staying wet for too long.
 Take a look at these terracotta pots with saucer on Amazon.